Kristina M. Johnson

-Kristina M. Johnson (born May 7, 1957) is an American business executive and academic administrator who currently serves as the 16th president of Ohio State University since 2020.
+Kristina M. Johnson (born May 7, 1957) is an American electrical engineer.
+She served as the 16th president of Ohio State University from 2020 to 2023 and as the 13th chancellor of the State University of New York from 2017 to 2020.

-She previously served as the 13th chancellor of the State University of New York from 2017 to 2020.
 She has knowledge in the development of optoelectronic processing systems, 3-D imaging, and color-management systems.
+She was elected to the National Academy of Engineering.

 Early life and education

-Johnson was born in St. Louis, Missouri and grew up in Denver, Colorado.
+Johnson was born in St. Louis, Missouri, and grew up in Denver, Colorado.
 As a senior at Thomas Jefferson High School, she won the Denver City and Colorado State science fair competition, and placed second in the Physics division and a first place award from the Air Force at the International Science Fair for her project entitled, "Holographic Study of the Sporangiophore Phycomyces".
 Johnson grew up in a large, athletic family.
 She competed in Tae Kwon Do and learned to play lacrosse on the boys' lacrosse team.
 Her paternal grandfather, Charles W. Johnson, attended the Ohio State University and played football for the Buckeyes in 1896; Johnson would eventually become president there.

 As an undergraduate at Stanford University, Johnson founded the women's club lacrosse team (now varsity) and played on the field hockey team, trying out for the U.S. Team in 1978.
 In 1979, Johnson was diagnosed with Hodgkin's disease and turned her focus to an academic career.
 Johnson received her B.S., M.S., and Ph.D. degrees in electrical engineering from Stanford, and was a postdoctoral fellow at Trinity College Dublin.